Program Title – Electrical Engineering Technician

 Semester 2

-Communications 2 is a one-semester course which applies the oral and written communication tools learned in the first semester to specific business/technical applications as required by industry today.
-The student will enhance writing skills acquired in COMM1 and learn to produce effective documents including business letters, memoranda,emails, employment documents as well as reports and problem solving documents as applicable to their field of study.
-The course presents the theory and practice necessary for the planning and presentation of short informal and formal reports and introduces the dynamics of planning and participating in meeting situations.
-Students will participate in mock interviews (as applicable), so that they are prepared to sell themselves as they transition into the competitive employment market.
-Students will continue to review grammatical structures and apply editing strategies to business/technical documents through both in-class activities and the usage of the customized online grammar tool.
-As with COMM1, the content will be inclusive and reflect the diverse workplace that students will find themselves in in the future.
+Communications 2 is a one-semester course that applies the oral and written communication tools learned in Comm1 to specific business/technical applications as required by industry today.
+The student will enhance the writing skills acquired in COMM1 and learn to produce effective documents including business letters, emails, employment documents as well as reports applicable to their field of study.
+Students will also learn how to plan and participate in meeting situations and participate in mock interviews (as applicable) so that they are prepared to transition into the competitive employment market.
+Students will continue to learn and apply proper language and grammatical structures and apply editing strategies to business/technical documents through both in-class/online activities and through the usage of the customized Mylab online grammar tool.
+As with COMM1, the content will be inclusive and reflect the diverse workplace that students will experience in the future.

 This course introduces students to the installation & design of various residential circuits used in a common household.
 Also, students will be working on actual installations of basic household circuits and electrical services used in the workplace.
 Topics include: introduction to the electrical code, symbols, service calculations, & installations, wiring methods, grounding.

 This is an introductory course in electronics in which students learn the operation of electronic devices and their application in basic electronic circuits.
 Devices studied are diodes of all types, bipolar junction transistors, silicon controlled rectifiers, TRIACs, operational amplifiers, and field effect transistors.
-Students will construct, test and analyse basic electronic circuits such as power supplies and basic amplifier circuits.
+Students will construct, test and analyze basic electronic circuits such as power supplies and basic amplifier circuits.

 This is an introductory course designed to teach students the basics of using the AutoCAD drafting software to create 2 dimensional drawings.
 Lessons include using the draw, modify, layering and annotation commands.

 MA2104 is the second course in the math stream for students in an Engineering Technician / Technology program.
 The emphasis of this course is on solving equations relating to quadratics, logarithms, exponentials, with sections on factoring, fractional equations, manipulating exponent and radical expressions, and complex numbers, and for some programs studying systems of linear equations and determinants.
 Applications of the basic concepts, to particular fields of study, will be covered.
-The second semester Mathematics course is designed to give the student the mathematical tools required to function in his/her special field of study.
-Students are encouraged to seek help after class hours if problems are encountered in the course.
-Every effort will be made to identify problem areas to the student, but in the final analysis, it is the responsibility of the student to ask for help.

 Semester 3